learn-co-curriculum/react-hooks-react-router-intro/README.md

 [**React Router**][react router].

-React Router has a lot of great features, but at its core, the two key things it lets us do are:
+React Router has a lot of great features, but at its core, the two key things it enables are:

-- Conditionally rendering components based on the URL (when the URL is `/movies`, display the `<Movie>` component)
+- Conditional rendering of components based on the URL: when the URL is `/movies`, the `<Movie>` component is displayed
-- Programmatic navigation using JavaScript (when I click this link, change the URL to `/movies` without making a request for a new HTML document)
+- Programmatic navigation using JavaScript: when a link to the Movie page is clicked, the URL changes to `/movies` and the content is updated without making a request for a new HTML document

 All of the features of React Router build on top of features that are already built into JavaScript via different web APIs, primarily the [Location][location api] and [History][history api] APIs.
 Below, we'll briefly explain the purpose of each.
-You won't be interacting with these APIs directly going forward (that's the job of React Router), but nonetheless, it's good to know how they work to demystify how React Router does its job.
+You won't be interacting with these APIs directly going forward (that's the job of React Router), but knowing how they work will help you better understand how React Router does its job.

 ## The Location API